frederic-perez/AmE-dictionary/data/dictionary.md

 __haunt__ _v_
 __haunted__ _adj_ :two::hammer: _Haunted expression._ _Billy Lynn’s haunted face._
 __hauteur__
-__have (a) skeleton(s) in (one's)/the closet__ _idiom_ To have (an) embarassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
+__have (a) skeleton(s) in (one’s)/the closet__ _idiom_ To have (an) embarassing, unpleasant, damaging, or incriminating secret(s) from one’s past.
-__have (got) (someone's) back__ _idiom_ :four: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
-I've got your back if they ever come bother you again._ _Thanks for having my back._
+__have (got) (someone’s) back__ _idiom_ :four: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
+I’ve got your back if they ever come bother you again._ _Thanks for having my back._
 __have (got) (someone) pegged as (something)__ _idiom_ To distinctly regard someone as being a certain type of person.
 __have (hand)writing like chicken scratch__ _idiom_ To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken.
-__have (one's) druthers__ _idiom_ To have one’s choice or preference; to have things the way one would like them to be; to have one’s way.
+__have (one’s) druthers__ _idiom_ To have one’s choice or preference; to have things the way one would like them to be; to have one’s way.
 Usually formulated as "if I had my druthers."
-__have (one's) feet on the ground__ _idiom_ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one’s situation.
+__have (one’s) feet on the ground__ _idiom_ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one’s situation.
-__have (one's) fill (of something)__ _idiom_ To have, consume, or experience as much (of something) as one desires or is able to.
+__have (one’s) fill (of something)__ _idiom_ To have, consume, or experience as much (of something) as one desires or is able to.
 Often used in the present perfect tense ("have had one’s fill").
-__have (one's) hand out__ _idiom_ To be in request, demand, or expectation of benefits, such as welfare, especially when undeserved or unneeded.
+__have (one’s) hand out__ _idiom_ To be in request, demand, or expectation of benefits, such as welfare, especially when undeserved or unneeded.
-__have (one's) head in the sand__ _idiom_ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
+__have (one’s) head in the sand__ _idiom_ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
 The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger.
-__have (one's) head read__ _idiom_ To have one’s logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
+__have (one’s) head read__ _idiom_ To have one’s logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
 A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
-__have (one's) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
+__have (one’s) heart in (something)__ _idiom_ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.
-__have (someone's) blood on (one's) head__ _idiom_ To be the cause of (someone's) death; to bear the guilt or responsibility of (someone's) death or injury.
+__have (someone’s) blood on (one’s) head__ _idiom_ To be the cause of (someone’s) death; to bear the guilt or responsibility of (someone’s) death or injury.
-__have (someone's) number on it__ _idiom_ To be considered the agent or instrument of one’s fate, especially leading to death.
+__have (someone’s) number on it__ _idiom_ To be considered the agent or instrument of one’s fate, especially leading to death.
 __have (someone) coming and going__ _idiom_ To put someone in an inescapable position or situation; to leave someone with no viable options or solutions.
 __have (something) cold down__ _idiom_ :dart: To learn, master, or understand something perfectly, to the point of requiring little or no focus to do, recall, or accomplish it.
 __have (something) going for (one)__ _idiom_ To have something that is favorable, beneficial, or advantageous to one.